-In cases when the school is falsely certified, just like UOP, there is a chance for loan discharge.
+In cases when the school is falsely certified, there is a chance for loan discharge.
 However, the concern by students shows that DOE is not so active about loan discharge.
 In fact, some of those students think that the eligibility criteria and the harshness of the whole process are a plan that can push back a student from getting his/her loan discharged.
 Let’s first analyze the closed school discharge option.
 Then, we can go through BDAR claims that can help you to get debt relief through the University of Phoenix Loan Discharge Program.

 Closed School Loan Discharge

 For those of you who attended a school while it closed, there is a chance to discharge the loan that you took for studying at that university.
 This program can help students with federal Family education Loans, Direct Loans, Perkins Loans, and so on.
 You can be eligible to apply for this program if

 - You were studying at that time when the school got closed